CFBCWorks/Independence40SKN/_items/SKN40Book31.md

 title: "Out of Zion"

-shortdesc: “ This is a transformative journey of one man's pursuit for a better life, spanning war, success, and ultimately, redemption." - This book falls under the categories of memoirs, history, and inspirational.”
+shortdesc: “ This is a transformative journey of one man's pursuit for a better life, spanning war, success, and ultimately, redemption."

 categories: [ Memoir ]